Meet the Victorians who left their mark on the roof of Fusehill Street’s ‘Skiddaw’ building...

 The names looked down from the cupola as war transformed the workhouse buildings into a military hospital; as the workhouse hospital’s role broadened and evolved in the service of the city; as the National Health Service was introduced; as the City Maternity Hospital was founded; as Fusehill Street became a home for the University of Cumbria.
 Many people have a close personal connection with the Maternity Hospital… we can think of the names as another reminder of the link between the Fusehill Street buildings and the everyday lives of people in the city.

 The names had to be removed from the roof during the refurbishment of ‘Skiddaw’ because the lead of the dome had deteriorated over time.
 Peter Trumper, formerly Head of Estates for the University of Cumbria’s Carlisle campuses, recognised the names as part of the building’s rich history and made sure that the inscriptions were cut away and saved.
 They are now part of the University’s Archive and Special Collections.
 The dome is now covered with new lead, which contractors installed using techniques and tools similar to those used by contemporaries of J. Denard and Ling and Mark.
-We hope to share the lead names with the community by displaying them as part of the University’s 10th Anniversary celebrations.
+The inscribed lead pieces are on display at Fusehill Street in the Skiddaw building.

 With thanks to the staff of the Carlisle Public Library and the University of Cumbria Estates teams in Carlisle.